Ernest-30/A-B-Testing-Analysis-Campaign-Performance-Evaluation/README.md

 ## Interpretation of the A/B Test Results

 ### Conversion Rates:
-- Control Group Conversion Rate = 10%
+- Control Group Conversion Rate = 9.83%
-- Test Group Conversion Rate = 9%
+- Test Group Conversion Rate = 8.64%
-The test group performed worse than the control group (by 1 percentage point).
+The test group performed worse than the control group (by 1.19% point).

 ### Z-Score (11.84):
 - A Z-score of 11.84 means the difference between the two conversion rates is 11.84 standard deviations away from the mean of the distribution.